 The Charles River Esplanade in Boston is one of the best spots to snap a stunning cityscape.
 This lovely pedestrian path runs along the Charles River, which separates downtown Boston from Cambridge.
 Head here for a morning stroll and you’re in for a treat, especially in the springtime when the cherry blossoms are in bloom.

-Pro tip: It gets crowded in warmer weather, so try going on a weekday if you can, or a rainy day.
+Pro tip: It gets crowded in warmer weather, so try going on a weekday, early morning, or a rainy day.
 Overcast lighting is way better for photos anyway!

 Worcester Street, South End

 This unassuming brick abode has been deemed “the most Instagrammable house in Boston” by all who have stumbled upon it.
 Tucked between the sleepy Worcester Street Community Garden and bustling Columbus Ave just under the shadow of the Prudential Center, it perfectly captures the “old meets new” charm of the South End.
 The quaint facade invites you to wonder at the story of those who have been lucky enough to call it home.
 In fact, the resident occupying the apartment above the cluttered garage workshop has lived there since childhood.
 Please be respectful of his privacy when you visit.